1. What type of academic calendar does Baylor use?

 15. What does it mean to be a Christian university?

 As a Christian university in the Baptist tradition, Baylor provides a framework in which students can explore and grow in faith alongside intellect.
-This actually gives you greater range of freedom than you might find at secular universities, and some other religious institutions, because you will be able to ask questions that truly lead to spiritual development.
-Students are not asked to attend a specific church or subscribe to a specific denomination; instead, Baylor is structured to help you decide where your personal faith journey should lead.
-Education at Baylor is not merely the transfer of facts and ideas from faculty to students; nor is it just about getting a job once you graduate.
+This actually gives them greater range of freedom than they might find at secular universities, and some other religious institutions, because they will be able to ask questions that truly lead to spiritual development.
+Students are not asked to attend a specific church or subscribe to a specific denomination; instead, Baylor is structured to help them decide where their personal faith journey should lead.
+Education at Baylor is not merely the transfer of facts and ideas from faculty to students; nor is it just about getting a job once they graduate.
 Education at Baylor is about inquiry, discovery, artistic expression and cultural engagement.
-It is fundamentally about how you should live.
+It is fundamentally about how they should live.